 The chance of being audited is low—only 1% of all returns are audited, according to 2009 IRS data.
 Yet some things on a tax return do increase your audit risk.
 Here are some red flags to watch out for:

 - Home business that loses money year after year.
 The IRS may view this as a hobby, not a legitimate business.

 - A high level of itemized deductions.
 Claiming $40,000 in deductions on an income of $60,000 will probably draw IRS attention.

-TurboTax also helps protect you by importing data such as W-2 and 1099 info directly from more than 100,000 employers, which reduces your chances of misentering information.
-In addition, TurboTax checks your return for errors and common audit triggers, and guarantees your calculations will be 100% accurate.
+TurboTax helps decrease your risk of an audit by importing data such as W-2 and 1099 info directly from more than 100,000 employers, which reduces the chances of mis-entered information.
+TurboTax also checks your return for errors and common audit triggers, and guarantees your calculations will be 100% accurate.